Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps (Video)

 Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps!

-It’s the holidays, and everywhere you look there are sweet treats tempting you.
-I’m guessing quite a few of my readers join me in the effort to avoid most of those sweet holiday offerings, but you also want something special to serve guests or take to holiday parties at this time of year, right?
+During the holidays, everywhere you look there are sweet treats tempting you.
+I know a lot of people join me in the effort to avoid most of those sweet holiday offerings.
+But you also want something special to serve guests or take to holiday parties right?

 Serve at a holiday party or when you’re having friends over and I promise that these will disappear pretty quickly!